-The British mines were ready to be fired by 29th July 1762 and the troops were in place to storm El Morro Castle.
+The British mines under El Morro were ready to be fired by 29th July 1762 and the troops in place to storm the Castle.

 Albemarle decided to carry out a bluffing operation to try and panic the Spanish into abandoning El Morro.

 Guns were fired and signals flown as if to herald an assault, but the Spanish made no move to abandon El Morro.

 The actual assault took place the next day, 30th July 1762.

 In an attempted spoiling attack, Spanish boats sailed around the headland and fired on the British troops and engineers in the castle ditch.
 They were driven off.